-The responsibilities set out below apply to the JointPCCCFO and CC_CFO in respect of the organisation for which they are the statutory officer.
-In addition, the CCCJoint CFO must provide assurance to the PCCCFO in respect of fulfilling their responsibilities, both to support the accountability of the Chief Constable to the Commissioner and to meet the conditions of the funding arrangements between the Commissioner and the Constabulary.
+The responsibilities set out below apply to the Joint CFO in respect of the organisation for which they are the statutory officer.
+In addition, the Joint CFO must provide assurance in respect of fulfilling their responsibilities, both to support the accountability of the Chief Constable to the Commissioner and to meet the conditions of the funding arrangements between the Commissioner and the Constabulary.